CircleCI-Public/config-preview-sdk/docs/commands.md

 When invoking a command, the steps of that command are inserted where it's invoked.
 Commands can only be invoked as part of the sequence under `steps` in a job.

 ### Invoking other commands in your command
 Commands can use other commands in the scope of execution.
-For instance, if a command is declared is declared inside your Orb it can use other commands in that orb.
+For instance, if a command is declared inside your Orb it can use other commands in that orb.
 It can also use commands defined in other orbs that you have imported (e.g. `some-orb/some-command`).

 ## Built-in commands